Muhamed Memić

 Muhamed Memić (born 2 September 1960) is a Bosnian former handball player who competed for Yugoslavia in the 1988 Summer Olympics.

 Club career

 After starting out at his hometown club Derventa, Memić spent one season with Metaloplastika, before joining Sloga Doboj.
+With Metaloplastika he won the Yugoslav Cup in 1980.
 He moved abroad to Spain and signed with Xerox Arrate in 1989.
+He later joined the second tier team CD Adrianense.

 International career

 At international level, Memić represented Yugoslavia at the 1986 World Championship, winning the gold medal.
 He was also a member of the team that won the bronze medal at the 1988 Summer Olympics.

+After the Dissolution of Yugoslavia he played for the Bosnia and Herzegovina men's national handball team.